-- People who wish to speak line up at the microphones and address their comments to the chair. - Each person may speak for two (2) minutes. - No one may speak for a second time on a topic until all who wish to have spoken for the first time. - Full discussion of a recommendation should take place before each vote. - Everyone is entitled to express his or her opinion.
-However, if your perspective has already been stated by someone else, it is not necessary to go to the mike and say it again.

-- Our experience is that premature actions such as amending motions early in the discussion or hastily calling the question can divert attention from the subject at hand, confusing and/or delaying Conference business. - Voting is by show of hands unless the Conference decides otherwise.
+- People who wish to speak line up at the microphones and address their comments to the chair.
+Each person may speak for two (2) minutes. - No one may speak for a second time on a topic until all who wish to have spoken for the first time. - Full discussion of a recommendation should take place before each vote. - Everyone is entitled to express his or her opinion.
+However, if your perspective has already been stated by someone else, it is not necessary to go to the microphone and say it again. - Our experience is that premature actions such as amending motions early in the discussion or hastily calling the question can divert attention from the subject at hand, confusing and/or delaying Conference business.